E-commerce

 Support is one of the most underused sources in CRO.
 Repeated pre-purchase questions are powerful signals.
 If ten people in a week ask how express delivery works or whether a product is compatible with a specific use, that is not an isolated support issue.
 It is a conversion issue.

-Develop better optimization hypotheses
+Formulate better optimization hypotheses

 Observation